roman-milk/roman-milk.github.io/bedding-the-babysitter.md

  A small Asian girl entered the bathroom and walked right behind Jenny.
 She was so tiny, not even five feet tall.
 Jenny looked at her, and the Asian instantly put her head down.
 A minute later Rosie screamed, "Finger fuck me you blonde dyke."

  A pair of drunk girls, probably in their thirties, walked into the bathroom.
 One jumped on the sink counter and pulled up her skirt and expertly, especially considering how drunk she was, pulled off her panties and tossed them to her friend.
 The friend pulled out a toy from her purse and shoved it into her friend's cunt.
-As I watched this another young girl lined up behind Report_Story #3
+As I watched this another young girl lined up behind